-&lt;sup>5The decomposition 7.25 and this definition of the Stokes transport require, to be well defined, an analytical extension of the velocity field u' in the air.
+6The decomposition 7.28 and this definition of the Stokes transport require, to be well defined, an analytical extension of the velocity field u' in the air.
 This is not the real velocity field which, like the density, is very different from this extension.
 A nice way to avoid this issue is to use an average that follows the up-and-down motion of the sea surface (e.g. Ardhuin et al., 2008b).